 A current review of NTUC's programmes and initiatives shows that the strong focus that it has already placed on enhancing the employability of workers given the changing demands of Singapore's evolving employment landscape.
 An example of one such initiative i.e., championing workplace flexibility.
 Another area is to improve the employability of mature workers through skills upgrading programmes and funding.
-Preliminary recommendations can be found in Table 5, and for these existing programmes to be successful is (1) the information needs to reach its target audience and (2) for employers, employees, and would-be employees to see the value in taking part in these initiatives.
+Recommendations can be found in Table 5, and for these existing programmes to be successful is (1) the information needs to reach its target audience and (2) for employers, employees, and would-be employees to see the value in taking part in these initiatives.

-As a follow-up to the insights gained from this study, the research team at NTUC will embark on phase 2 of the study to delve deeper into:
+As a follow-up to the insights gained from this study, the research team at NTUC will continue to delve deeper into the following areas: